qt/qtwebchannel/README.md

     QT += webchannel

-Then, in your C++ code, construct a websocket transport and webchannel, then publish your `QObject`s:
+Then, in your C++ code, construct a a webchannel, then publish your `QObject`s:

-    QWebSocketTransport transport;
     QWebChannel channel;
-    channel.connectTo(&transport);

     channel.registerObject(QStringLiteral("foo"), myFooObj);
     ....

+Additionally, you need to provide a communication channel to the HTML client.
+One way is to use the QtWebSockets module.
+The `examples/standalone` example shows how to do this.

 On the HTML/JavaScript client side, you need to embed `src/webchannel/qwebchannel.js` and setup the connection to the WebSocket transport.
-The base URL for that can be found from C++ via `transport.baseUrl()` after the transport was initialized, and must be passed to HTML clients:
+The base URL for that can be found from C++ via `yourWebSocketServer.serverUrl()`, and must be passed to the HTML clients, e.g. via a `GET` parameter:

     <script type="text/javascript" src="path/to/qwebchannel.js"></script>
     <script type="text/javascript">